busoc/erdle/README.md

-A configuration file (using [toml](https://github.com/toml-lang/toml)) can also be use instead of the command line options if multiple instance of this command should runned simulatenously (eg when they have to be managed by systemd)
+A configuration file (using [toml](https://github.com/toml-lang/toml)) can also be use instead of the command line options if multiple instance of this command should runned simulatenously (eg when they have to be managed by systemd):

 ```
 # sample configuration file for store command

-address   = "udp://:10015"
+address   = "udp://:10015"  # unicast and multicast address are supported
 datadir   = "var/hrdp/vmu"

 [hrdl]
+# to store VCDU instead of HRDL packets, set the value to the payload to 0 or comment it
 payload = 2
 buffer  = 67108864
 queue   = 1024